-In our today content, we will discuss what is a thread in the operating system as well as we will also discuss the kind of threads along with the advantages of thread.
+In today’s content, we will discuss what a thread is in the operating system as well as we will also discuss the kind of threads along with the advantages of threads.
 So let’s begin.

 Thread in Operating System